Industries & Professions /

 Music Conductors and Directors

 The operating cost for an orchestra continues to grow every year, and music organizations are in constant budget-trimming modes as have been most other professional business organizations in the last decade.
 This has tended to affect growth in the orchestra field and, accordingly, the number of conducting jobs.
 Additionally, the overall number of orchestras in the United States has grown only slightly in the last two decades.
 The number of orchestras in academia declined slightly while community, youth, and city orchestras for the most part increased slightly in number.
 The slight growth pattern of orchestra groups will not nearly accommodate the number of people who graduated from music school during that period and are trying to become conductors.
-Although the competition for music conductor and director jobs will be keen, according to the U.S. Department of Labor, employment of music directors and composers is projected to grow 5 percent from 2012 to 2022, slower than the average for all occupations.
+Competition for music conductor and director jobs will be keen.
+According to the U.S. Department of Labor, employment of music directors and composers is projected to grow 5 percent from 2012 to 2022, slower than the average for all occupations.